Sanochez/Gastrella/docs/planning.md

 - HappyCow
 - Zomato
 - Zagat
-What makes us different from them is that we have an AI chat-bot integrated that provides allergy alerts, while others focus on collaborating with influencers, or on targeting one specific demography, or on delivery options.
+What makes us different from them is that we have an AI chat-bot integrated that provides allergy alerts, while others focus on collaborating with influencers, or on targeting one specific demographic, or on delivery options.

 ### Expected Risks
 - Financial risks: Not generating enough revenue